squidfunk/mkdocs-material/docs/getting-started.md

 ### with pip <small>recommended</small> { #with-pip data-toc-label="with pip" }

-Material for MkDocs can be installed with `pip`:
+Material for MkDocs is published as a [Python package] and can be installed with `pip`, ideally by using a [virtual environment].
+If not, scroll down and expand the help box.
+Install with:

 === "Latest"